Analog quantum algorithms for the mixing of Markov chains: Spatial search by continuous-time quantum walk using von-Neumann measurements

 In this section, we provide an alternative spatial search algorithm (Algorithm \ref{algo:search-ctqw}) by continuous-time quantum walk that finds an element from a marked set $M$ in time that scales as the square root of the \textit{extended hitting time}.
 Algorithm \ref{algo:search-ctqw} is similar in spirit to that of Ref.~\cite{chakraborty2018finding} in that both make use of the Somma-Ortiz Hamiltonian $H(s)$ defined in Eq.~\eqref{eqmain:search_hamiltonian}.

 \RestyleAlgo{boxruled}

 However, motivated by the problem of quantum state generation using von Neumann measurements, Algorithm \ref{algo:search-ctqw} prepares the $0$-eigenstate of $H(s)$ by coupling this Hamiltonian to a free-particle in one dimension.
-Unlike the algorithm of Ref.~\cite{chakraborty2018finding}, we evolve the Hamiltonian for a fixed time before making a measurement.
+Unlike the algorithm of Ref.~\cite{chakraborty2018finding}, we evolve the Hamiltonian for a fixed time $\tau=\frac{\pi}{\delta}\sqrt{2HT(s^*)}=\Theta(\sqrt{HT^+(P,M)})$, where